IanMalobaMwakha/learn-python/arithmethic-operators.md

 81
 ```

-Note: The addition is evaluated before the multiplication and the exponentiation.
+## Explanation: The exponentiation is evaluated before the multiplication and the addition.

----

 Code: